ThatLionLady/discovqc/README.md

 All plots are created with ggplot2 and saved as PNGs and interactive plotly HTML files.
 These individual plots are then strung together into a grid.

 **TIP:** *Images are embedded into the HTML file via absolute path so moving the image files will render the HTML file useless.
 HTML files can be moved.
-Or just keep everything as it.
+Or just keep everything as is.
 Don't worry.
 The output is organized and easy to maneuver.*

 # "Installation"